tomice/tomice.github.io/_posts/2025-04-27-undefined-behavior-vs-expected-behavior.md

 ## Where GCC Breaks Historical Behavior

 So here is where we get to the main point of the issue.
 For over a decade, C devs have expected `{0}` to fully clear unions.
-Type punning is allowed in the newer C standards, and compilers have gone to great lengths to try to maintain memory safety by adhering to expected behavior, even if it is undefined or unspecified.
+Type punning appears to be allowed, at least to some degree, in the newer C standards, and compilers have gone to great lengths to try to maintain memory safety by adhering to expected behavior, even if it is undefined or unspecified.

 The latest change in GCC's handling of this breaks what I consider to be historical behavior, and it might lead to some interesting bugs that begin to